Are you getting the infamous “Chrome didn’t shut down correctly” error message on your Chromebook?

 Yes, we can.

-It’s a pretty common error message your Chromebook will throw at you, and I believe it’s exclusive to Chromebooks, even though the Chrome browser on Windows and Mac has a similar error message as well.
+It’s a pretty common error message your laptop will throw at you, and I believe it’s exclusive to Chromebooks.
+The Chrome browser on Windows and Mac has a similar error message as well.

 You may get antsy when you see the error, but it’s really down to a simple set of possible causes.

-In this article, we’ll go over the problem in detail and then how to troubleshoot it and fix it.
+In this article, we’ll go over the possible reasons why you’re getting the error, in detail, and then we’ll go over how to troubleshoot it and fix it.

 Let’s fix up your Chromebook